 Directed by Stanley Kubrick, the film pushed the boundaries of what people thought the genre could achieve, eschewing a traditional narrative for something far more ambitious.
 Space Odyssey divided critics at the time of release, but it’s gone on to be recognised as one of the greatest films of all time and still provokes conversation to this day.

-There’s something for everyone in Alien it’s as thrilling as anything Hitchcock ever made, gorier than anything Lucio Fulci could come up with (okay, maybe not, but we’re poetic), all wrapped up in the baubles and tinsel of the most convincing “hard” science fiction films.
+Reductively but appropriately described as a slasher set in space, Alien is a bona fide masterpiece that introduced the world to one of the most enduring creatures in science fiction history: the Xenomorph.
+There’s something for everyone in Alien.
+It’s as thrilling as anything Hitchcock ever made, gorier than anything Lucio Fulci could come up with – OK, maybe not, but we’re poetic – all wrapped up in the baubles and tinsel of the most convincing “hard” science fiction films.